Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

-The Art of Thinking Clearly consists of 99 thinking errors (aka systematic cognitive errors) as it directly affect our decisions and judgments.
+The Art of Thinking Clearly consists of 99 thinking errors (aka systematic cognitive errors) as they directly affect our decisions and judgements.

 The author also talks about some interesting calculation errors we commit while averaging values.

-Similarly, it has a lot of thought-provoking theories that will help you better understand the clean process behind thinking rationally and taking profound decisions.
+Similarly, it has a lot of thought-provoking theories that will help you better understand the clean process behind thinking rationally and making profound decisions.